Julie Smith, Executive Director

 Adam Spence, Labour Market Facilitator, National Ready Willing and Able Program

 902-394-0350 | firstname.lastname@example.org

-Adam is looking forward to promoting understanding and awareness among employers to encourage inclusive hiring and to explain the benefits of having a diverse workforce in his role as Labour Market Facilitator.
-Adam has over 15 years’ experience working as a small business owner, he was heavily involved in the education industry and additional work experience in both the corporate and government worlds.
-With his experience with the PEI’s Department of Education, he had the opportunity to form relationships and make connections with great families, organizations and community associations on the Island.
+In his role as Labout Market Facilitator, Adam enjoys promoting understanding and awareness among employers while encouraging inclusive hiring and explaining the benefits of having a diverse workforce.
+Adam has over 15 years’ experience working as a small business owner, and has additional work experience in both the corporate and government worlds.
+With his experience with the PEI’s Department of Education, he had the opportunity to form relationships and make connections with great families, organizations, and community associations on the Island.

 Joseph Déry, Support Match Coordinator

 902-388-5432 | email@example.com